REMIX: Efficient Range Query for LSM-trees: Evaluation

 \subsection{Performance of REMIX-indexed Tables}

-We first evaluate the effectiveness of indexing multiple overlapping table files with REMIX.
-The baseline is individually-indexed SSTable files that use Bloom filters and merging iterators to facilitate queries.
+We first evaluate the REMIX performance.
+We implement a micro-benchmark framework that compares the performance of REMIX-indexed tables with SSTables.
+The SSTables use Bloom filters to accelerate point queries and employ merging iterators to perform range queries.

-\paragraph{Experimental Setup} In each experiment, we first create a set of $R$ table files ($1\le R\le 16$), which resembles a partition in a RemixDB or a level in an LSM-tree using tiered compaction.
+\paragraph{Experimental Setup} In each experiment, we first create a set of $H$ table files ($1\le H\le 16$), which resemble a partition in a RemixDB or a level in an LSM-tree using tiered compaction.
 Each table file contains 64\,MB of KV-pairs, where the key and value sizes are 16\,B and 100\,B, respectively.
-When $R\ge 2$, the KV-pairs can be assigned to the tables using two different patterns: \begin{itemize} \item \textbf{Weak locality}: each key is assigned to a randomly selected table, which provides weak access locality since logically consecutive keys often reside in different tables. \item \textbf{Strong locality}: every 64 logically consecutive keys are assigned to a randomly selected table, which provides strong access locality since a range query can retrieve a number of consecutive keys from few tables. \end{itemize} Each SSTable contains Bloom filters of 10 bits/key.
-A 64\,MB user-space block cache\footnote{LevelDB's LRUCache implementation in \texttt{util/cache.cc}.} is maintained for accessing the files.
+When $H\ge 2$, the KV-pairs can be assigned to the tables using two different patterns: \begin{itemize} \item \textbf{Weak locality}: each key is assigned to a randomly selected table, which provides weak access locality since logically consecutive keys often reside in different tables. \item \textbf{Strong locality}: every 64 logically consecutive keys are assigned to a randomly selected table, which provides strong access locality since a range query can retrieve a number of consecutive keys from few tables. \end{itemize} Each SSTable contains Bloom filters of 10 bits/key.
+A 64\,MB user-space block cache\footnote{LevelDB's LRUCache implementation in \texttt{util/cache.cc}.} is used for accessing the files.

 We measure the single-threaded throughput of three range and point query operations, namely Seek, Seek+Next50, and Get, using different sets of tables created with the above configurations.
-A Seek+Next50 operation performs a Seek and retrieves the next 50 KV-pairs.
-In these experiments, the search keys are randomly selected following a uniform distribution.
-For REMIX, we set the group size to 32 ($D=32$), and measure the throughput with its in-group binary search turned on and off, denoted by \emph{full} and \emph{partial} binary search, respectively (see \S~\ref{sec:remix-bsearch}).
+A Seek+Next50 operation performs a seek and retrieves the next 50 KV-pairs.
+In these experiments, the seek keys are randomly selected following a uniform distribution.
+For REMIX, we set the segment size to 32 ($D=32$), and measure the throughput with its in-segment binary search turned on and off, denoted by \emph{full} and \emph{partial} binary search, respectively (see \S\ref{sec:remix-bsearch}).
 For point queries (Get), we measure the throughput of SSTables with Bloom filters turned on and off.
 We run each experiment until the throughput reading is stable.
-Figures~\ref{fig:curve_weak} and~\ref{fig:curve_strong} show the throughput results with the tables of weak and strong access locality, respectively.
+Figures~\ref{fig:curve_weak} and~\ref{fig:curve_strong} show the throughput results for tables with weak and strong access locality, respectively.